 Pearson said Peterson’s talent is irreplaceable.

-In its statement, the university says Peterson’s position as a vocal instructor has already been filled.
+The university statement said Peterson’s position as a vocal instructor has already been filled.

 “DSU has secured skilled faculty to fill the position, which will ensure that students have full access to instruction,” the statement reads.